CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/menus.md

 Department and application websites sometimes require their own set of internal navigation.
 Items in this menu may or may not have subpages.

 ### Side navigation
 Content may be so nuanced that a third level of navigation is required.
-It consists of third and 4th level pages that are not appropriate to display at the second level.
+It consists of third and fourth level pages that are not appropriate to display at the second level.

 ---